Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 British Consulate-General, Hong Kong: +852 2901 3000.

 South African Consulate-General, Hong Kong: +852 2577 3279.

 Honorary Irish Consulate, Hong Kong: +852 2527 4897.

 New Zealand Consulate-General, Hong Kong: +852 2525 5044.

 One of the most dramatic sacred sites in Hong Kong, the Ten Thousand Buddhas Monastery is perched at the top of a hill in the town of Sha Tin.
 Visitors must climb more than 400 stairs to reach the temple and the famous nine-storey pagoda.
-The monastery actually contains nearly 13,000 Buddha statues within its walls alone, and many more stand sentinel along the pathways and stairs.
-The statues come in a great variety of shapes and sizes and the temple complex is breathtakingly colourful with beautiful views.
-Sadly, there are no resident monks and the temple is managed by laypersons; you do not therefore feel as though you are visiting an active monastery.
-However, unlike many famous temples in Hong Kong, the Ten Thousand Buddhas Monastery has retained its tranquil atmosphere and still feels like a holy place.
-It is not commercialised and is seldom swamped by crowds.
-This is partly why it tends to make such an impression on tourists.
-There is a small restaurant selling simple refreshments at the top but it is advisable to bring your own water for the climb, which some find tiring.
-In some parts of the complex photography is not allowed - be sure to take note of the signs.
+The monastery actually contains nearly 13,000 Buddha statues within its walls alone, and many more stand along the pathways and stairs.
+The statues come in a great variety of shapes and sizes, and the temple complex is breathtakingly colourful with beautiful views.
+Unlike many famous temples in Hong Kong, the Ten Thousand Buddhas Monastery has retained its tranquil atmosphere and spiritual atmosphere.

 Your session has timed out due to inactivity.